ooreilly/cuda-compress/README.md

 ## Supported features
 * 8 x 8 x 8 Forward and inverse transform.
 * 32 x 32 x 32 Forward and inverse transform.

+**NOTE**: Only the forward transform has been optimized.

 ## Test with pre-generated input